 By Colton Hordichuk – ReginaPats.com

-The Pats will have day of rest before their date with the Edmonton Oil Kings on Friday night at the Brandt Centre.
+The Pats battle the Everett Silvertips Wednesday night to mark the midway point of their five game home stand.
 Puck drop is at 7:00 p.m.
-Remember to tune in with Home Depot Pats Hockey on 620 CKRM or WHL Live Web TV starting at 6:35 p.m.
+Tune in with Home Depot Pats Hockey on 620 CKRM or WHL Live Web TV starting at 6:35 p.m.